 Similarly, some research suggests that there may be a link between GLP-1 agonists and thyroid cancer.
 The thyroid contains GLP-1 receptors, the long-term activation of which could plausibly be carcinogenic.
 Still, a 2022 meta-analysis exploring this link found no relationship between GLP-1 agonists and thyroid cancer or other thyroid illnesses.
-The authors cautioned, however, that the issue requires additional research.
+The authors cautioned, however, that the issue requires additional research, and that those with a family history of medullary thyroid cancer should avoid GLP-1 RAs.
 This echoes the findings of a 2013 review, which found “neither firm evidence in favor of this hypothesis nor evidence strong enough to rule out any such increased risk.”

 Recent research also points to a link between the GLP-1 receptor agonist semaglutide and worsening diabetic retinopathy (DR).
 DR is a serious complication of diabetes that can ultimately lead to blindness.
 While it may seem surprising that treating diabetes would worsen one of the disease’s complications, this seemingly paradoxical relationship is well-established: any treatment that abruptly lowers blood glucose can accelerate DR.